Please note that all Classroom Secrets activities have 3 levels of challenge;

 Code cracking proved to be quite popular in class.
 Each day this week, I will post a code cracking activity on here to focus on the 8 x table.
 When we do this in class, you get to see a picture when you solve it.
 This is on handout 2.
 On handout 1 there is also a mental maths question.
 Again, you will get one of these each day.
 Look on handout 2 for further examples of how to answer the mental maths question.

-From your learning pack: please try the second 'Ordering Numbers' sheet.
+From your learning pack: please do the second sheet for 'Add two 4 digit numbers'.

 Number fact of the day: 4 x 8 = 32.